 Drones - SB 766 by Sen. Hukill (R), SB 1178 by Sen. Richter (R), and HB 649 by Rep. Metz (R) all broadly pertain to drones and would place certain restrictions on their uses.
 All the bills now have language that would exempt electric, gas and water utilities that use drones for purposes such as O&M of facilities, assessing vegetation in ROWs, construction, and environmental monitoring.
-SB 766 and HB 649 are ready for the floor in their respective chambers.
+SB 766 passed out of the Senate and is heading to the House and HB 649 is ready for the House floor.
 SB 1178 passed out its first committee.